lil-qorgi/379-rnaseq/README.md

 [Back to menu](#menu)

 ## 9A - Objective(s) of this step of the analysis.
-The goal is to identify genes that are significantly differentially expressed between the control (Thi+) and treatment (Thi-) groups ...
+The goal in this step is to identify the genes (i.e., their transcripts) that were significantly differentially expressed between the control (Thi+) and treatment (Thi-) groups.
+The replicates from the control and from the treatment will be pooled into two groups and compared against each other in a single step using the cuffdiff program.
+In other words, the gene expression levels in the set {A1, B1, C1} (Thi+) will be compared with those in the set {A2, B2, C2} (Thi-).

-i.e., between WTX1 (Thi+) vs. WTX2 (Thi-), where X is one of {A, B, C}

-... using cuffdiff.

 ## 9B - Files involved.
 ### —cuffdiff—
 ### *input files*
-Place all input files for cuffdiff into a new folder named "cuffdiff_input"
+All input files for cuffdiff are placed into a new folder named "cuffdiff_input"
 - cuffdiff_input/
     - **merged.gtf**
         - the feature annotation file from the previous step that merged all biological replicates (A1 through C2) via cuffmerge.